Theomat/theomat.github.io/_teaching/2021-deepsynth.md

 duration: "10h of supervision"
 ---

 As part of the course, we gave as a semester-long project for two students.
-The project we proposed consisted of implementeing new DSLs for [DeepSynth](https://github.com/nathanael-fijalkow/DeepSynth).
+The project we proposed consisted of implementing new DSLs for [DeepSynth](https://github.com/nathanael-fijalkow/DeepSynth).